Qualitative software engineering research -- reflections and guidelines: Literature review

+Given our goal was not to perform a systematic literature review, we believe that these settings strike a fair balance between quality and representativeness of the gathered data and required effort.
+Yet, these settings bring important limitations that we discuss in section~\ref{lbl_limitations_review}.

-The purpose of the search string was to capture qualitative publications.
+The purpose of the \textit{search string} was to capture qualitative publications.
 Therefore, we combined ‘qualitative’ with synonyms to ‘system engineers’ (defined by Cruz et al.~\cite{cruz2011personality}).
-The final search string looked like this: \emph{("qualitative" OR "grounded theory" OR "thematic analysis" OR "discourse analysis" OR "narrative" OR "ethnography" OR "phenomenology") AND ("software engineering" OR "software development" OR "software engineer")}
+The final search string looked like this: \emph{("qualitative" OR "grounded theory" OR "thematic analysis" OR "discourse analysis" OR "narrative" OR "ethnography" OR "phenomenology" OR "case study" OR "content analysis") AND ("software engineering" OR "software development" OR "software engineer")}